|

 Elkton, Md., is $25 Monday through Friday, or $32.50 on weekends after

 noon.
 Both of those rates are half-price.
+"The golf

 courses like it because they create some new customers and fill their dead